Suesanz/test3/README.md

 # scheduled-mail
-## Mail are scheduled with regular interval usind cron job and nodemailer.
+## Mail are scheduled with regular interval using cron job and nodemailer.